syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-template.md

 The [ColorPicker](https://ej2.syncfusion.com/aspnetcore/documentation/color-picker/getting-started) control of Syncfusion provides a user-friendly way to select colors from a pre-defined color palette or custom colors.
 It can be used in a variety of scenarios such as picking a theme color or changing the color of an element on a page.

-In the following code, we rendered the ColorPicker control in the Grid column by defining the `Template` property.
+In the following code, we rendered the ColorPicker control in the Grid column by defining the `template` property.

 ```js
 function colorPicker(args) {